Overcome Analysis Paralysis for Better Decisions

 You actually do have the ability to decide what you think, or you can choose not to think.
 A vast majority of your thoughts throughout the day aren’t really that useful and you can actually ignore most of them.
 The ones that are useful, are when you are thinking about how you can solve problems or understanding and internalizing knowledge.
 Awareness is the key to stopping these useless thoughts.
 When you find yourself drifting into random thoughts, just become aware of it and observe your thoughts.
 Don’t judge it, don’t judge your thoughts, don’t judge yourself, just be aware of them and get back to more useful thoughts.

-To stop overthinking you need to treat each decision as an experiment.
+To stop overthinking you need to approach each decision as an experiment.
 An experiment that can be approved upon later.
 This approach allows you to make quicker decisions because you know that your decision may not be the perfect solution but again, it can be improved upon later.
 Nothing is perfect and few things are truly permanent.

 Why not make a series of small, experimental decisions that might lead you to a better final outcome.
 Rather than looking at your decisions as one big time leap, consider if you could make a series of smaller decisions leading up to your big decision.
 A small shift of momentum can snowball or domino into a larger shift, which can bring you out of your paralysis and take away the thoughts of making it the perfect “big leap”.